remkos/rads/README.md

 ## Version History
 Following is a history of releases on [GitHub](https://github.com/remkos/rads/releases), newest to oldest.

+### v4.3.1 (4 Sep 2018)
+* New mission phase definition for Jason-2 Phase D
+* New mission definitions for Sentinel-3B
+* Added optional argument "deflate" to nf90_def_axis.
+* Replaced iqsort by more stable version of quicksort (fixed issue #127)
+* No more duplicate tracks in radsxogen when generating single- and dual-satellite xovers (fixed issue #129)
+* Documented the --reject-on-nan=all option in radscolin4

 ### v4.3.0 (30 May 2018)
 * Added support for processing of Sentinel-3B data.
 * Added routine rads_set_phase.